a3gis/a3gis.github.io/_posts/2016-05-02-generalised-distributive-law.md

 title: Generalised Distributive Law
 ---

 A very short entry on a little theorem I stumbled upon the other day.
-Let $R$ be a ring, and $X$ and $Y$ be finite indexing sets for some arbitrary map $a : X \times Y \to R$.
+Let $R$ be a ring, and $X,Y$ be finite indexing sets for some arbitrary map $a : X \times Y \to R$.
 Then

 $$
   \prod_{x \in X} \sum_{y \in Y} a(x,y)